-Fresh tomatoes are one of my favourite ingredients to work with.
+Fresh tomatoes are one of my favorite ingredients to work with.
 Naturally sweet, they are great raw or cooked.
 And you bet I have been eating cherry tomatoes right off the vine whenever I get the chance 😉

 These tomato-mozzarella stacks are not new to me.
 I actually created this recipe all the way back in January!
 Yes, sometimes I do plan ahead!

-My inspiration definitely comes from my favourite local restaurant.
+My inspiration definitely comes from my favorite local restaurant.
 Chanterelle calls this recipe buffalo mozzarella cheese, tomato confit and aged balsamic.
 Which makes sense because they use actual buffalo cheese!
 I, however, do not, haha.
 Just a nice, soft, Canadian mozzarella cheese that pairs so nicely in this dish!
 Seriously, fresh mozzarella is sooooooo good!
 I would say it is a top 3 cheese for me (and that says a lot since I love cheese in general!)

-Any of your favourite larger tomato varieties will work in this recipe.
+Any of your favorite larger tomato varieties will work in this recipe.
 Originally I used tomatoes on the vine.
 But I would love to try these tomato-mozzarella stacks with lemon boy or zebra tomatoes (I go crazy with my tomato varieties in the garden!)